 Maintain a Regular Sexual Routine

-Experts in the field of human sexuality recommend married couples have sex 2-3 times per week to maintain intimacy.
+Experts in the field of human sexuality recommend that married couples have sex 2-3 times per week to maintain intimacy.
 However, each couple must develop a frequency schedule that works for them.
 Talk about your desires, fantasies, and needs.
 Don’t neglect this important part of your marriage.